claragrimmelbein/mlcommons/benchmarks/uno/target/rivanna/README.md

             ````
     * Install additional modules not shipped with Anaconda:

-      (maybe grab a snack while this is occurring, takes more than a couple of minutes)
+      (maybe grab a snack while this is occurring, takes more than a couple of minutes, on second thought you could eat a multiple course meal in this time period)
       ```
         conda install -c conda-forge tensorflow
         conda install -c anaconda hdf5=1.8.17